Anubha0308/Anubha0308/README.md

-- 👋 Hi, I’m @Anubha0308
+- 👋 Hi, I’m Anubha Sharma , CS student at mnnit allahabad.
-- 👀 I’m interested in Algorithms , Web dev and UI/UX
+- I’m interested in Data Structures & Algorithms , Web development , Databases and UI/UX.
+- Proficient in PERN and MERN, and backend systems using FastAPI.
-- 🌱 I’m currently learning Computer Science
+- I’m currently learning Computer Science.
-- 💞️ I’m looking to github
+- I’m looking to work and git ..
+- Currently having strong core fundamentals and plan to build further expertise on top of them.
-- 📫 How to reach me ... here only
+- How to reach me ... anubhasharma0308@gmail.com

 <!---
 Anubha0308/Anubha0308 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.